Jump to:

 History

 A comprehensive history should be obtained for patients with prostate cancer.
-An oncologic history should include date of diagnosis, stage of cancer, and prior treatments (including surgery, radiation therapy, and systemic therapies) along with the treatment dates.
-Review of systems including but not limited to fevers, weight loss, muscle weakness, fatigue, paresthesias, back pain, joints pains, urinary symptoms (slow or weak urinary stream, nocturia, frequency), hematuria, hematospermia, erectile dysfunction, ejaculatory dysfunction, perineal pain, and bowel/bladder incontinence can be asked to explore progression of disease or adverse effects of therapies.
+An oncologic history should include date of diagnosis, stage of cancer, and prior treatments (including surgery, radiation therapy, and systemic therapies) along with treatment dates.
+Review of systems including but not limited to fevers, weight loss, muscle weakness, fatigue, paresthesias, back pain, joint pain, urinary symptoms (slow or weak urinary stream, nocturia, frequency), hematuria, hematospermia, erectile dysfunction, ejaculatory dysfunction, perineal pain, and bowel/bladder incontinence should be explored.
 Additional history should include family history, social history, vocational history, social support, home environment, and both baseline and current levels of function.

 Physical examination